GramKoski/making-aie-dev-easier-readthedocs/docs/matrix_multiplication_multi_tile.rst

 Simple Multi-Tile Matrix Multiplication (16x16x16)
 ====================================================

-Here I will discuss the simple implentation of tiled matrix multiplication.
-We split both 16x16 matrices into 4x4 blocks.
-Within one block, row-major format is used.
-For matrix A, at the block level, we use row-major access, aswell.
-For matrix B, we use a block-level column-major scheme.
+The int16 mmul api class offers 4x4x4 built-in matrix multiplication.
+Both 16x16 input matrices are split into 4x4 blocks.
+Within a block, row-major format is used.
+For matrix A, at the block-level, row-major format is used as well.
+For matrix B, a block-level column-major scheme.

-If you need to calculate larger matrix multiplications within one tile, it is necessary to split the matrices into blocks and/or accumulate partial results.
+*Include diagram of tiling here*

+Within a kernel, each corresponding block from A and B are multiplied and those partial results are summed together.
 The mmul class provides the ``mmul::mac()`` function with will perform acc = acc + A*B where acc is the (vectorized) values in the accumulator register.

-Note that the AIE API docs provide template kernel code for calculating larger matrices within one tile [1]_, but here we give our own simple implementation.
+Note that the AIE API docs provides a more general GEMM example kernel [1]_ for reference.

 File structure:
 ::